- This event has passed.

 - Beautiful descriptions of houses, clothing, and period accuracy thereof.

 - Historical and contemporary stories are welcome, but stories with historical leanings will be given special consideration, even those set mid-twentieth-century.
 Please do your research!
 If you DO choose to go contemporary, there MUST be historical elements in the story, like a big old house/building/setting, or an old mystery to solve, cursed antiques, etc. If you go historical, please research for period accuracy!
 If you include a newspaper clipping about the War of 1812, make it have accurate information.
 If you mention real historical figures, make sure the reference makes sense for the time-period.
 If you mention a real song, book, newspaper, etc., please ensure it is a pop-culture reference that makes sense for the era in which you’ve set your piece.

 - Both male and female main characters are welcome, and we encourage non-traditional ideas within the story that might not have been previously seen or explored in gothic books.
 For example: homosexual characters, trans characters, people of color and unique backgrounds, unmarried or widowed women who do not intend to marry.
 We DO NOT want caricatures; if you use these themes for personality traits, make them human and make them real.

 What we are NOT looking for:

-- Modern Sci-Fi, Fantasy, Steampunk, Splatter-porn, Erotica or any overtly pornographic material (sex scenes are okay, as long as they add something to the story), Trashy-Romance, or Cozy Mystery.
+- Modern Sci-Fi, Fantasy, Steampunk, Splatter, Erotica or any overtly mature material (sex scenes are okay, as long as they add something to the story), Trashy-Romance, or Cozy Mystery.

 - Experimental works or character studies that do not have a clear beginning, middle or end.
 We want a structured story that has a clear plot and finale.
 We WILL NOT consider portions of larger or unfinished works.
 We want complete stories ONLY.